Anchorage | Turnagain | Elmendorf AFB | Spenard

 Yes, we have found this to be a very durable product.
 We commonly use composite filling material to repair front teeth that have chipped or worn.
 When possible, bonding composite filling to front teeth for repair is generally much less expensive than veneers or crowns.
 However, bonding typically does not last as long as veneers or crowns.

-Patients report sensitivity for a little while, it should pass quickly, but if it persists for a week or more it is important to call our office so we can examine to tooth and determine if additional treatment is needed.
+Patients report sensitivity for a little while, it should pass quickly, but if it persists for a week or more it is important to call our office so we can examine the tooth.
+This will determine if additional treatment is needed.
 Composite fillings are subject to stain and discoloration over time, some patients request new composite fillings after a period of time as a way to brighten their smile.